5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 	- Click on the incon (⌥) in the menu bar and select "Start at Login"
 	- Now you can control performance profiles, fan speed and other settings
 - Use [**CPUFriendFriend**](https://github.com/corpnewt/CPUFriendFriend) to generate your own `CPUFriendDataProvider.kext` to optimize CPU Power Management if your T490 uses a different CPU than mine.
+- **Enabling Hibernation**: Use Terminal or change in Hackintool
+	- Disable PowerNap: `sudo pmset -a powernap 0`
+	- Change Hibernatemode to 25: `sudo pmset -a hibernatemode 25`

 ## Understanding YogaSMC Settings
 Open the YogaSMC preference pance.
 You will find the following options (among others):